React & Blazor framework + Fluent UI components for Dataverse

 Feature Power Portals Pro Power Pages

-Technology Blazor (Server, WebAssembly, or Auto) / C# Low-code / Liquid templates
+Technology React (Vite SPA) or Blazor (Server, WebAssembly, or Auto) — C# + TypeScript Low-code / Liquid templates

-UI Framework Microsoft Fluent UI Blazor Bootstrap (customizable)
+UI Framework Microsoft Fluent UI (React & Blazor) Bootstrap (customizable)

 Hosting Self-hosted (Azure, any cloud) Microsoft-hosted